A Self-Distillation Embedded Supervised Affinity Attention Model for Few-Shot Segmentation: Related Work

 \subsection{Few-shot Segmentation}

 Few-shot Semantic Segmentation aims at performing dense pixel-wise classification for unseen classes.
-Caelles et al. \cite{video} propose an effective approach to achieve one-shot video segmentation by fine-tuning a pretrained segmentation network on few labeled images of unseen categories.
 Shaban et al. \cite{OSLSM} are the pioneers to officially define the few-shot semantic segmentation problem.
 They propose a two-branch architecture (OSLSM) to produce a binary mask for the new semantic class with dot-similarity manner.
-Rakelly et al. \cite{co-FCN}, Dong et al. \cite{Prototype} and Hu et al. \cite{attention} extend two-branch based approach and achieve better performance than OSLSM.
-SG-One \cite{SGOne} propose an architecture consist of a guidance branch and a segmentation branch which is now the benchmark architecture in one-shot segmentation task.
-In recent years, many works are based on SG-One.
-PANet \cite{PANet} learns class-specific prototype representations from support image within an embedding space and then performs segmentation over the query image through matching each pixel to the learned prototypes.
-CANet \cite{CANet} continues to follow the similarity guidance strategy and add iterative optimization module to refine the final prediction.
+SG-One \cite{SGOne}, which is now a benchmark architecture in one-shot segmentation task, proposes an architecture that consists of a guidance branch and a segmentation branch.
+Based on two branchs design of SG-One \cite{SGOne},~\cite{PANet, FWB, PGNet, PPNet, CANet, PMM, SCL} further promote the few-shot segmentation performance.
 PFENet \cite{PFENet} proposes a training-free prior generation process to produce prior segmentation attention for the model, and a feature enrichment module to enrich query features with the support features.
-ASGNet \cite{ASGNet} introduces the superpixel over-segmentation method into few-shot segmentation and adaptively allocates the generated prototypes to generalize better to unseen classes.
-SCL \cite{SCL} design a self-guided and cross-guided learning approach extract more comprehensive support information.
-SCL and ASGNet achieve the state-of-the-art results on both PASCAL-$5^i$ and COCO-$20^i$ for 1-shot and 5-shot segmentation respectively.
+ASR \cite{ASR} reformulates few-shot segmentation as a semantic reconstruction problem and converts base class features into a series of basic vectors.
+HSNet \cite{HSNet} introduces 4D convolutions to extract diverse features from different levels of intermediate convolutional layers.
+ASNet \cite{ASNet} trains a learner to construct class-wise foreground maps for multi-label classification and pixel-wise segmentation.
+NTRENet \cite{NTRENet} explicitly mines and eliminates background and distracting objects regions for better segmentation.
+MSANet \cite{MSANet} exploits multiple feature-maps of support images and query images to estimate accurate semantic relationships.
+However, the feature distinction and the weak representation of limited support prototypes still hinder performance.
+Our SD-AANet utilizes self-distillation, prototypical learning and affinity learning, solving problems above and achieving performance improvements.